Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 5.md

 multiplication is typically 50% faster than floating point division in raw throughput ignoring all other bottlenecks and latency-hiding tricks.

-Now the expression force \* `deltaTime` is a common one in game dev and has a special name: **impulse**.
+Now the expression `force * deltaTime` is a common one in game dev and has a special name: **impulse**.
 Sometimes, it is easier to reason about impulses without knowing the factors that created them, so you may see impulses show up in the Psyshock API more than forces.

 Psyshock comes with a couple of utilities for calculating forces from other properties.
 One of these is `Physics.DragForceFrom()`.
-This method has actually two different forms.
+This method has two different forms.
 One form uses two drag coefficients named `k1` and `k2`.
-Usually people just make up these numbers based on whatever feels right.
+Usually people just make up numbers for these values based on whatever feels right to them.
 For something a little more realistic, there’s another variant that uses the “fluid” (usually air) velocity, viscosity, and density.
 This version models the actual friction of a spherical particle in these environments.
 Constants for air are provided in `Physics.Constants`.
 Lastly, there’s `Physics.BouyancyForceFrom()` which models the force of a fully submerged sphere.

 ## Rigid Body Positions